 Titania McGrath, the satirical Twitter persona created by British comedian Andrew Doyle, has the perfect antidote to the plague of pompous moralists who currently rule the internet: Her fresh-to-the-U.S. self-help book, Woke: A Guide to Social Justice, which offers a welcome salve to all those annoyed by the regressive left’s finger-wagging Mrs. Grundys and their preachy imposition of woke ideology on Western society.

-Using Titania as his po-faced sock puppet, Doyle broadly defines wokeness as a worldview that seeks to police the speech it finds objectionable, equates offensive language with physical harm and reduces the complexities of life to issues of race and gender.
+Using Titania as his po-faced sock puppet, Doyle broadly defines wokeness as a worldview that polices speech perceived as objectionable, equates offensive language with physical harm and reduces the complexities of life to issues of race and gender.
 In the woke world, the marginalized enjoy the most clout, while those in the majority or perceived as being powerful have zero or negative clout.

-Named after the queen of the fairies in Shakespeare’s A Midsummer Night’s Dream (a character who falls madly in love with an oaf sporting the head of a donkey), Titania is the instrument by which Doyle lampoons the woke movement.
+Named after the queen of the fairies in Shakespeare’s A Midsummer Night’s Dream (a character who falls madly in love with an oaf sporting donkey’s head), Titania is the instrument by which Doyle lampoons the woke movement.
 He assigns beliefs and pronouncements to this humorless, bourgeois enfant terrible that are only slightly exaggerated versions of those proudly proclaimed by actual woke warriors.

 In the book, Titania declares that she was “born woke,” the lone child of two barristers who were well-heeled enough to send her to a private school and take her on “holidays to Montenegro and the Maldives,” which she regarded as “a ruse by which my parents could distract me from my oppression.”